 There is no way to guarantee the perfect cup of coffee every single time you brew it.
 However, there are some ways to can get rid of a lot of that bitter taste if that is something you can do without in your coffee.

-I have been a coffee drinker since I was about 16 and I am now nearly 50 so I have a little insight of what works for how to make coffee less bitter.
+I have been a coffee drinker since I was about 16 and I am now 55, so I have a little insight of what works for how to make coffee less bitter.
 I am not opposed to suggestions or your ideas so feel free to teach me something new about coffee.

 No Bitter Coffee - The Right Equipment Matters

 The coffee maker you use can make a difference, but I think it is more about how you take care of and keep your coffee maker clean that matters.
 Regardless of what you have been told in the past about leaving the coffee residue in the coffee maker; don't do it.
 It makes the coffee after that taste bitter and nasty.
 I rinse mine out with hot water and wipe it with a clean "coffee towel" (That's what I call it) daily and give it a good cleaning once a week.
 This keeps it from getting gunky and makes tastier, smoother coffee in my experience.
 I do love my 12 cup Hamilton Beach BrewStation so I have no carafe to clean.

 Can the Coffee Brand Make It More or Less Bitter?

 My experience with coffee has been cheap coffee is just that; cheap.
 I am not saying you cannot add some things to the grounds before brewing to take out the bitterness or add an extra tablespoon to get a richer flavor out of cheap coffee I am just stating that it is cheap.
 If you don't like the taste of cheap coffee let me suggest that you choose higher end coffee brands.